 Warwick's Data Analytics MSc is designed for technically-minded graduates of computer science, mathematics or physical sciences.
 Ranked 4th in the UK (REF 2021), Warwick's Computer Science department is a research leader in data analytics and will train you in the technical skills and expertise you need.

 This course is designed for technically-minded graduates with a background in computer science, mathematics or the physical sciences.

-It provides a distinctive perspective on data analytics that combines aspects of computer science, business, engineering and mathematics.
-Alongside the technical skills and expertise the course develops, this means that our graduates can pursue opportunities at the forefront of an emerging discipline that will continue to revolutionise science and industry for years to come.
+It provides a distinctive perspective on data analytics that combines aspects of computer science, business, engineering, and mathematics.
+Thanks to the technical skills and expertise the course develops, our graduates can pursue opportunities at the forefront of an emerging discipline that will continue to revolutionise science and industry for years to come.

 General entry requirements

 First Class Honours degree or a high 2:i undergraduate degree.
 The degree must be in Computer Science, Mathematics, Statistics, Physics, or another relevant quantitatively-focused degree.

 You can find out more about our English language requirements.
 This course requires the following: